 The role of the funeral or memorial service in helping us cope with grief

 Funerals have long been a staple ceremony in most cultures.
 There are many reasons for this.
-One of the most important reasons is that funerals, or ceremonies to memorialize someone who has died, give the living a chance to face the reality loss.
-Funerals help us say goodbye and gather together with others who are experiencing similar feelings.
-Many experts believe that the simple act of sharing our grief helps to lessen its intensity.
+One of the most important reasons is that funerals, or ceremonies to memorialize someone who has died, give the living the chance to face the reality of loss.
+Funerals help us say goodbye and give us the chance to gather together with others who are experiencing similar feelings.
+Many experts believe that the simple act of sharing our grief with a community helps to lessen its intensity.

 The Grieving Process